-AQA Chemistry AS - 7404 AQA Chemistry A Level - 7405
+AQA Chemistry A Level- 7405

-2× 6s from higher Science papers (including Chemistry) and a 6 in Maths
+2× 6s from GCSE higher Science papers (including Chemistry) and a 6 in GCSE Maths.

 Chemistry is a very useful 'general' qualification as, like all of the sciences, it develops the skills of planning, evidence gathering, analysis and critical thinking.
-As well as the more obvious career links such as medicine, dentistry, pharmacy, chemical engineering, pharmaceuticals etc.,it is therefore looked favourably upon for a large number of non-science careers and higher education courses, including Law, Computing, Accountancy, Teaching and Sports Science.
+As well as the more obvious career links such as Medicine, Dentistry, Pharmacy, Chemical Engineering, Pharmaceuticals etc., it is therefore looked favourably upon for a large number of non-science careers and higher education courses, including Law, Computing, Accountancy, Teaching and Sports Science.

-In Year 12 (and AS) chemistry students will study: Atomic structure; Bonding; Energetics; Kinetics; Chemical Equilibria; Redox Reactions and Equations; Periodicity; Groups 2 & 7 Elements; Alkanes; Halogenoalkanes; Alkenes; Alcohols; Organic analysis.
-For the full A Level, all of the above topics are studied, plus hermodynamics; Rate Equations; Equilibrium Constants; Electrode Potentials and Electrochemical cells; Acids and bases; Period 3 elements and their oxides; Transition metals; reactions in Aqueous Solution; Optical isomerism; Aldehydes and ketones; Carboxylic acids; Aromatic Chemistry; Amines; Polymers; Amino Acids, Proteins and DNA; Organic Synthesis; NMR Spectroscopy; Chromatography.
+In Year 12 chemistry students will study: Atomic Structure, Bonding, Energetics, Kinetics, Chemical Equilibria, Redox Reactions and Equations.
+Then students will learn more about Periodicity, Groups 2 & 7 Elements, Alkanes, Halogenoalkanes, Alkenes, Alcohols and Organic Analysis.

+In Year 13 students will progress to learn more about: Thermo-Dynamics along with Rate Equations and Equilibrium Constants.
+Students will understand about Electrode Potentials and Electrochemical cells along with Acids and Bases, Period 3 Elements and their Oxides, Transition Metals, Reactions in Aqueous Solutions, Optical Isomerism, Aldehydes and Ketones, Carboxylic Acids, Aromatic Chemistry, Amines, Polymers, Amino Acids, Proteins and DNA, Organic Synthesis, NMR Spectroscopy and Chromatography.

-During VI Form lessons, you will experience various teaching methods and styles such as demonstrations, practical work, lectures, handouts/notes, ICT work and one-to-one support.
+During sixth form lessons, you will experience various teaching methods and styles such as demonstrations, practical work, lectures, handouts/notes, ICT work and one-to-one support.
 You will be expected to work much more on your own than you did at GCSE and to take a greater responsibility for your own organisation and learning.

 There are five main areas that A Level students need to be prepared for: organising time, coping with workload, note-taking, reading around the subject and self-motivation.
-Students will sit the AS exams at the end of the first year of study.
-At AS, Papers 1 & 2 are worth 50% each and cover different areas of the syllabus- there are no "module" exams.
 At A2 there are three papers.
 Each paper includes a range of question styles: multiple choice, structured questions and longer answer essay questions.
 Practical skills are now assessed separately and do not contribute marks to the overall A Level grade but will be reported separately at the end of the full A Level course as Pass/Fail on the "Practical Endorsement".